klutchell/balena-mediaserver/README.md

 ssh -p 22222 -L 8080:localhost:8080 <balena_username>@<server-public-ip>
 ```

+The temporary download folder should be `/downloads/sabnzbd/incomplete` and `/downloads/sabnzbd/complete` for completed.

 This service can be disabled by setting the `DISABLE` service variable to any non-empty value.

 Read more at <https://docs.linuxserver.io/images/docker-sabnzbd>.